 Any individual who has been the victim of sexual misconduct may request assistance in changing academic, living, transportation, and working situations.
-The Institute will grant such accommodations, provided they are reasonable and available, regardless of whether the victim chooses to report the crime to law enforcement.
-Such accommodations may include moving a student's residence, adjusting a student's academic or Institute work schedule, and issuing a "no-contact order."
+The Institute will grant such Interim or supportive measures, provided they are reasonable and available, regardless of whether the victim chooses to report the crime to law enforcement.
+Such Interim or supportive measures may include moving a student's residence, adjusting a student's academic or Institute work schedule, and issuing a "no-contact order."
 Under such order, a respondent's intentional contact with the victim will be deemed a violation of this policy subject to additional conduct charges.
 Pratt Public Safety will provide assistance to any victim seeking an order of protection through local law enforcement or the equivalent if outside New York.

-Requests for accommodations in connection with incidents of sexual misconduct should be made to the Institute's Title IX coordinator.
-The Institute will provide information about the student's request for accommodations only to those having a need to know such information in order to implement the accommodations.
+Requests for Interim or supportive measures in connection with incidents of sexual misconduct should be made to the Institute's Title IX coordinator.
+The Institute will provide information about the student's request for interim or supportive measures only to those having a need to know such information in order to implement the accommodations.